-5 Organizations Helping Fight Climate Change
+5 Organizations Helping Address Climate Change

 Climate change is an issue which simply cannot be ignored.
 While there are many ways individuals can take on climate change, change must come from the highest levels of industry and government to fully remedy the issue.
 While people can voice their opinions on climate change to their representatives, the assistance of large organizations and nonprofits helps expedite and intensify change from within.